 3.1.3.
 Transitions

 When designating excitations, we shall generally omit the lower level, since it will be obvious from the jet-cooled conditions; similarly, for emissions, we shall omit the upper level, as that will be obvious from the excitation and context.
 In the usual way, vibrational transitions will be indicated by the ordinal number, i, of the Di vibration, followed by the number of quanta; torsional transitions will be indicated by m followed by its value.
 Finally, vibtor transitions will be indicated by a combination of the vibrational and torsional transition labels.
-If no m values are specified, then transitions involving both m = 0 and m = 1 levels occurs, whose transition wavenumbers are expected to be coincident at the present resolution.
+If no m values are specified, then transitions involving both m = 0 and m = 1 levels occur, whose transition wavenumbers are expected to be coincident at the present resolution.
 The wavenumbers of the levels will be given with respect to the relevant zero-point level in each state, but noting that some excitations will originate from the m = 1 level in S0 and those transition energies are given with respect to that level, as usual.
 As has become common usage, we will generally refer to a level using the notation of a transition, with the level indicated by the specified quantum numbers.
 Also, since in the present work all of the interactions between ZOSs appear to be weak, the eigenstates are usually referred to as the overwhelmingly dominant contribution from one of the ZOSs, with the context implying if a small admixture of other ZOSs is present.

+We give two examples: (i) (142m0, 141191m3(+)) represents an excitation from the S0 zero-point m = 0 level to the m = 0 2D14level in the S1 state, followed by emission from this S1 level to the m = 3(+) level of the D14+D19 combination level in S0; and (ii) (142, 91) represents a dual excitation from the m = 0 and m= 1 levels of the S0 zero-point level, followed by dual emission to the corresponding m levels of the D9 level in the S0 state – note that these would be coincident with our resolution.

 3.2.
 Overall comments on the S1 S0 spectrum